Cystic fibrosis is caused by inherited genetic variants that cause thick, sticky secretions to clog the lungs and other organs.

 Pancreatic enzyme and vitamin supplements

-In people with specific mutations, CFTR modulators
+In people with specific variants, CFTR modulators

-Children with cystic fibrosis need psychologic and social support because they may be unable to participate in normal childhood activities and may feel isolated.
+Children with cystic fibrosis need mental health and social support because they may be unable to participate in normal childhood activities and may feel isolated.
 Much of the burden of treating a child with cystic fibrosis falls on the parents, who should receive adequate information, training, and support so they can understand the disorder and the reasons for the treatments.

 Adolescents need guidance and education as they transition to independence and assume responsibility for their care.